American Ninja Warrior's Matt Iseman | Louder With Crowder

 Did you see that?

-I didn't hiccup, I burp.
+I didn't hiccup.

-Your patriarchy is showing.
+Your patriarchy's showing.

-You go down there and that used to be that kind of locker room ball busting thing.
+Like, you go down there and that used to be that kind of locker room ball busting thing.

 And now you see a lot of girls in there busting balls as well.

-That's a tough room to do clean though.
+That's a tough room to do clean, though.

 Oh, yeah.